zouhair/NHLGames/README.md

 NHLGames is an app built on .NET Framework 4.5.
 So, it's only available on Windows and works on any CPU (x86/x64).
 If you run NHLGames on Windows 7 or older you will probably need to install [.NET Framework 4.5](https://www.microsoft.com/en-ca/download/details.aspx?id=30653), but we can't garantee it will run on XP since Microsoft ended support on XP.

 ## Message about the hosts file
 First time you start NHLGames it will ask if you wish to view the Hosts file.
 That means the app has changed a system file to let you use NHLGames without issues by adding a line like this one `XXX.XXX.XXX.XXX www.hosting.site.com` at the end of it.
 If you want to view the changes, then click Yes and you will have to select Notepad to view the file.
-If NHLGames did not succesfully changed this file, see the [hosts file](#hosts-file) section.
+If NHLGames did not succesfully changed this file, see the [Server Hosts Entry](#server-hosts-entry) section.

 ## Setup
 To be able to play streams properly, you have to choose a media player in the ![image](https://cloud.githubusercontent.com/assets/23088305/25557243/ce306f64-2cdb-11e7-9fa3-a4a73161c3ea.png) tab.
 Make sure the player that you choose has a valid path to the EXE file.